 Complex.com 50 Movies That Are Better Than The Book—Some of the best films adapted from books (or, possibly, films adapted from really terrible books).

-Complex.com The 50 Most Disturbing Movies—A list of some of the more edgier films.
+Complex.com The Most Gruesome Films of All Time—A list of some of the more edgier films.

 Complex.com Documentaries to See Before You Die—This time one must watcu a list of documentaries before death.